Irwin1985/Irwin1985/README.md

 elif a + b > 10:
   ?"a is greater";
 end

+// If your conditional's block is composed by a single statement then
+// check this out:

+if a > b -> return "greater";

+// Need an else alternative?
+No problem... if a > b -> return "greater" -> return "less";

+// What about ternary operator like this one:

+result = (a > b) <- "greater" -> "less"; // do you like it? is it make any sense?

+// Check this branching statement case a:
+  -> 1 : "a is 1";
+  -> 2 : "a is 2";
+  -> 3 : "a is 3";
+  other: "dont know what a is it";
+end
+// do you like it? or do you miss the `when` keyword?

 // functions: in sumerio functions are first class citizen (inspired from LISP)